lawrennd/lamd/backlog/bugs/2025-08-30_pandoc-cell-boundary-issue.md

 - Focus on pandoc template and configuration first
 - May need to modify the pandoc-jekyll-ipynb-template
 - Consider if this is a pandoc limitation or configuration issue
+- The notedown fallback is a workaround, not a solution - it masks the underlying problem
+- Goal is to eliminate the need for notedown entirely by fixing pandoc's cell boundary handling

 ## Related